MohitGoel92/Classification/README.md

 <p align="center"> <img width="600" src= "/Pics/W11.png"> </p>

 The derivation from the *Logistic Function* to the *Odds Ratio* given below highlights the relationship between the Logistic and Linear regression.
-Notice that the coefficient of the exponential is a linear line (in the form of Y = mX + C).
+Notice that the coefficient of the exponential is a linear line (in the form of Y = mX + c, where m and c and learn't coefficients).

 <p align="center"> <img width="600" src= "/Pics/W12.gif"> </p>